GetPageSpeed/nginx-extras-docs/docs/index.md

 service nginx upgrade
 ```

-This ensures that NGINX loads the updated module.
+This ensures that NGINX loads the updated module(s).

 ## How to use this documentation